 How to cancel an unpaid order

-If, after receiving the invoice, the buyer has still not paid, you can cancel the order 4 calendar days after sale.
+If, after receiving the invoice, the buyer has still not paid, you can cancel the order after 4 calendar days and up to 30 days after the order is placed.
 You can also make an offer to the next highest bidder in the Auction.

 Use the Cancel order button and select the Buyer hasn't paid option from the drop-down menu.
 Your listing will be posted automatically, and the buyer's review will be removed.